 We hope to achieve the intent through a bespoke long term plan that is designed to meet the needs of our pupils and give pupils a broad range of physical activities and sports.
 The long term plan also highlights pathways to other events held in our local area and includes competitive events in all units of work.
 Our lessons are adapted to meet the needs of the pupils and additional resources can be used to support pupils who are struggling or to challenge more able pupils.
 Staff are supported in their subject knowledge by in house training and through the PE and Sport Premium.

-See the overview of the Long Term Plan below:
+See the overview of the Activity Long Term Plan below:

 The impact of PESSPA is reviewed using a variety of different strategies.
 Firstly, pupils are given the opportunity to compete in every unit we do – this is similar to assessment quadrants seen in other curriculum areas; they are taught to assess their own ability; assessment for learning is used regularly in lessons; the PE co-ordinator takes feedback from pupils via surveys and discussions; and planning is regularly reviewed to ensure we are still making progress to meet our curriculum intent.
 We also review this curriculum area through external sources – such as the school games mark (see below for our current awards).
 This is how we know children have learnt more and remembered more.

-See below for the weekly activity timetable and a link to the school calendar - this will have extra curricular events and activities that occur throughout the year.
+See below for the link to the school clubs page.
 These will keep changing as we are entered in different events so keep checking this regularly.